colimit/pyHex/README.md

 The highlight of this code is a fast algorithm for evaluating the outcome of a random game continuation from a given position, capable of generating and evaluating a million positions in about a minute, using bit operations on an array of integers representing the rows of the board.

+Note that this c code is not currently integrated with the python program.